 If you are charged with violating PC 496 receiving stolen property, there are several defenses you can employ to fight your charges.
 The defenses include:

-You Had an Innocent Intent
+Had an Innocent Intent

 You may discover that your friend kept a stolen phone in your vehicle and you decide to take it to the police.
 In this case, you did not intend to withhold the stolen property.
 You, therefore, can’t face the charges of receiving stolen property under PC 496.

-Not Aware that the Property was Stolen
+Unaware that the Property was Stolen

 If you were not aware that the property you received was stolen, you can't face the charges of receiving stolen property under PC 496.
-The prosecutor must provide evidence that you were aware of the property as stolen.
+The prosecutor must provide evidence that you were aware of the property being stolen.
 Once the prosecutor determines that you were aware of the property's status, like through your written statement, you could face the charges under PC 496.

 The court may request you to deduce your awareness from circumstances that the state can prove.
 Circumstantial evidence could be used to charge you with receiving stolen goods if suspicion existed about the circumstances of obtaining stolen goods.
-For instance, your friend may come to you with an expensive phone and requested you to buy it at a price below the market value.
+For instance, your friend may come to you with an expensive phone and request you to buy it at a price below the market value.
 In this case, you may be guilty of receiving stolen property if you don’t question the source of the phone.
 However, if your friend buys phones regularly and sells them at a discounted price, you may not suspect that the phone is stolen.

 Not in Possession